2013–14 Purdue Boilermakers men's basketball team

 The 2013–14 Purdue Boilermakers men's basketball team represented Purdue University.
 The head coach is Matt Painter, in his ninth season with the Boilers.
 The team played its home games in Mackey Arena in West Lafayette, Indiana, U.S., and was a member of the Big Ten Conference.
 They finished the season 15–17, 5–13 in Big Ten play to finish in last place.
 They lost in the first round of the Big Ten tournament to Ohio State.

+As of 2025, this remains the last non-cancelled NCAA Tournament that Purdue missed.